 As Finland gets NATO membership, here's what it means and why it matters

-Finland will become the 31st member of the North Atlantic Treaty Organization (NATO) on Tuesday.
+"Finland has a highly capable military and has been an active participant in NATO-led operations; it also shares our values and strong democratic institutions," said the top U.S. diplomat.

+"We are confident Finland's membership will strengthen our collective defense and enhance our ability to respond to security challenges in the Euro-Atlantic area," Blinken said in a statement.
+"Russia's further invasion into Ukraine last year precipitated the very thing President Putin wanted to avoid: a stronger, more unified, Transatlantic Alliance."

 Here's why the expansion of defensive alliance created to keep the U.S., Canada, and Europe safe in the wake of World War II matters today:

 NATO was formed in 1949 by 12 countries, including the U.S., Canada and Western European nations.
 Its purpose was to ensure collective security against the Soviet Union.
 After the collapse of the USSR, more countries joined the alliance and it has more than doubled in size.